Shubhzz5/Myntra-Clone/README.md

 # Myntra-Clone

+Hey!
+This side Shubham Lingayat,
   Myntra clone is developed with the HTML and CSS.
+  To run this game on your computer at first you have to run the index.html file.